rktjmp/time-ago.vim/README.md

 # Time-Ago.vim

-A (neo)vim plugin to convert a unix timestamp into a set of day, hour, minute, second components or into a fuzzy phrase.
+A neovim & vim plugin to convert a unix timestamp into a set of day, hour, minute, second components or into a fuzzy phrase.

 Example output of components: